rjskene/see19/README.md

            and analyzing Coronavirus Disease 2019 aka COVID19 aka C19**

-*Dataset Last Updated June 24, 2020 01:04:03*
+*Dataset Last Updated June 24, 2020 12:00:34*

 ***
 # June 19, 2020 Update

 **New Testset**: Hospitalization data has been added for select states in the US and Italy.
-Data pulled from same sources.
+Data pulled from same sources as cases, fatality, and testing data.
 The testset will be updated periodically until data is merged

 ***
 # June 17, 2020 Update